synaptica-ai/.github/README.md

 ## Getting Started

-To learn more about Synaptica and how our platform can benefit your organization, please contact our sales team at sales@synaptica.com or visit our website at [synaptica.tech](https://synaptica.tech).
+To learn more about Synaptica and how our platform can benefit your organization, please contact our sales team at sales@synaptica.tech or visit our website at [synaptica.tech](https://synaptica.tech).

 ## Support